This post is about whether concerns about the election results are legitimate.

-Thus, in almost every election in our country, there are concerns about whether the election process is legitimate or about various forces that could undermine its legitimacy.
+Thus, in almost every election in our country, there are concerns about whether the election process is legitimate.
+And there are concerns about various forces that could undermine its legitimacy.

-For example, as you probably recall, in the 2016 election, there were concerns that Russians had meddled with our election or that, perhaps, President Trump had somehow conspired with the Russians to rig the election in his favor.
+For example, as you probably recall, in the 2016 election, there were concerns that Russians had meddled with our election.
+Or there were concerns that, perhaps, President Trump had somehow conspired with the Russians to rig the election in his favor.

 Photo by Tengyart, courtesy of Unsplash

 In this election, like any other, there have been accusations of illegitimacy in the voting process.

-In fact, people make accusations sometimes simply because they don’t like how something is going.
+In fact, people who make accusations sometimes simply do so because they don’t like how something is going.
 I will call such behavior Pouty Middle School Boy Syndrome.
 I was a middle school teacher for many years and loved it.
-However, during my years of middle school teaching, there was some common unpleasant behavior I observed quite regularly while monitoring students playing games at recess.
+However, during my years of middle school teaching, I observed some common unpleasant behavior quite regularly while monitoring students playing games at recess.

-However, I decided to investigate some of the most common claims of illegitimacy, and I have written below about why I believe they lack a basis in either strong evidence or good reasoning.
+However, I decided to investigate some of the most common claims of illegitimacy.
+And I have written below about why I believe these claims lack a basis in either strong evidence or good reasoning.

 Some Assumptions I am Making about You as a Reader

 Before I discuss these claims, I would like to state some of the assumptions I have about you as a reader.
 I assume that you care about things like logic, honesty, truth, and consistent standards.
-I also assume that you understand that there are logical and illogical, honest and dishonest, and consistent and inconsistent people in both parties.
+And I also assume that you understand that there are logical and illogical, honest and dishonest, and consistent and inconsistent people in both parties.